Police Employment Opportunities

 - Application submission

-- Computerized Voice Stress Analysis and Psychological Assessment
+- Computerized Voice Stress Analysis or Polygraph and Psychological Evaluation

 - Physical Agility Test